Puppies need a lot of equipment and supplies.

 Many high-quality metal wire crates feature things like litter trays and dividers, and most models are easy to collapse.

 It is difficult to carry medium or large metal wire crates when assembled, but small models can be carried around while your dog is riding inside.
-All models are pretty easy to haul around once collapsed (several come with a carrying handle).
+All models are pretty easy to haul around once collapsed (and many come with a carrying handle).

-Metal wire crates are likely the most durable option available, and they’re really easy to keep clean.
+Metal wire dog crates are one of the most durable crate options available, and they’re really easy to keep clean.
 They don’t provide your dog with a great deal of privacy, but a crate cover can fix this pretty easily.

 Material 3: Fabric

-Fabric crates usually feature a rigid frame (which is typically made from plastic or metal) and a nylon or polyester “sleeve” which fits around the frame.
+Fabric soft-sided dog crates usually feature a rigid frame (which is typically made from plastic or metal) and a nylon or polyester “sleeve” which fits around the frame.

 Most of these crates utilize mesh panels to provide ventilation, and they usually have multiple doors.
 Most fabric crates are very lightweight and easy to carry around – some even have shoulder straps.